Facts of Benito Juárez, Tlaxcala

 Benito Juárez and Indigneous Population

-The number of people who speak any indigenous language and are 3 years old or older is 8.
+The male population who speaks any indigenous language aged 3 years and older is 4.

-The majority of people who speak an indigenous language in the population do not speak Spanish, with a total of 0 people.
+The population of 3 years and older who speak some indigenous language and do not speak Spanish is 0 people.

-The number of women over 3 years old who speak an indigenous language and do not speak Spanish is 0 in this region.
+In Benito Juárez, there are 0 women over 3 years old who speak some indigenous language and do not speak Spanish.

 In the town of Benito Juárez, 0 men aged 3 years and older were registered who speak an indigenous language and do not speak Spanish.

-Throughout the country, 8 people aged 3 and older speak some indigenous language and Spanish.
+Of the total population of {PBL} people, 8 speak some indigenous language and Spanish.

-The number of people aged 5 and over who speak an indigenous language and do not speak Spanish is 0.
+The number of people over 4 years old who speak some indigenous language is 8.

-The number of people who speak an indigenous language and Spanish in the population of 5 years and older in Benito Juárez is 8.
+The number of people who speak an indigenous language and Spanish in Benito Juárez is 8, for those who are 5 years old or older.

 Of the male population in Mexico, 16 are considered Afro-Mexican or Afro-descendants.